kenjiSpecial/tubugl-constants/README.md

 # TubuGL WebGL constants

-es6 module in which constant values which are provide by webgl
+es6 module constant values which are provide by webgl

 ## WebGL constants